-Number in the Percent of the Average per-undergraduate-

-class (defined in class (defined borrower cumulative principal

-H4 above) who above) who borrowed, of those in the first

-borrowed borrowed column (nearest \$1)

-(nearest 1%)

-a) Any loan program: Federal Perkins, % \$

-Federal Stafford Subsidized and

-Unsubsidized, institutional, state,

-private loans that your institution is

-aware of, etc. Include both Federal

-Direct Student Loans and Federal

-Family Education Loans.

-Tanniy Education Eduns.

-b) Federal loan programs: Federal % \$

-0) Perkins, Federal Stafford Subsidized 70 Φ

-and Unsubsidized.
-Include both

-Federal Direct Student Loans and

-Federal Family Education Loans.

-c) Institutional loan programs. % \$

-d) State loan programs. % \$

-1 0

-e) Private alternative loans made by a % \$

-bank or lender. , , ,

-L
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per-undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans. % \$ b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans. % \$ c) Institutional loan programs. % \$ d) State loan programs. % \$ e) Private student loans made by a bank or lender. % \$